alvarezsound/Python-Live-Project/README.md

 ![Definitions](/Images/Definitions.png)

 ## Beautiful Soup
-Using the Python package Beautiful Soup, I parsed data from two websites to display a top ten animated series list and a top 100 animated movies list  on  two newly created templates that can be accessed from the nav bar and home page.
+Using the Python package Beautiful Soup, I parsed data from two websites to display a top ten animated series list and a top 100 animated movies list on two newly created templates that can be accessed from both the navbar and homepage.

-The below code scrapes the number and titles of the cartoons from indiewires website where they are ranking the best animated series of all time.
-There are over 60 cartoons in the list and about 10 are displayed per page.
-I selected the specific page that named the top 10 cartoons.
-The titles were all under "h3" tags in the html code.
+The following code scrapes the number and titles of the cartoons from Indiewire’s website where they have ranked the best animated series of all time.
+There are over 60 cartoons on the list and about ten are displayed per page, so I selected the specific page that named the top ten cartoons.
+The titles are all under "h3" tags in the HTML code.

 views.py:
 ```cs